becatriz/Convenia-Senior-Frontend-Assessment/README.md

 ## ⚠️ CAUTION ⚠️

-For a more secure execution of the system, it is important to raise the [GraphQL currency conversion API](https://gitlab.com/convenia/assessments/currency-conversion) on port `3000`
+For a more secure execution of the system, it is important to raise the [GraphQL currency conversion API](https://gitlab.com/convenia/assessments/currency-conversion) on port `3000`.
+But has configuration mock server with mirage API, that's why sisytem won't break

 ## ⚙️ Running the tests